Richard Poirier

-Richard Poirier (born Gloucester, Massachusetts, September 9, 1925, died New York City, August 15, 2009) was an American literary critic.
+Richard Poirier (September 9, 1925 – August 15, 2009) was an American literary critic.
+He was known for his editorship of Raritan and Partisan Review and for co-founding the Library of America.
+He was a named chair professor of English Literature at Rutgers University.

+Early life and education

+Poirier was born on September 9, 1925 in Gloucester, Massachusetts.
+After high school, he served in the US Army and served in the European theater of World War II.

+He graduated from Amherst College on the G.I.
+Bill, earned an MA from Yale University, and then a PhD from Harvard University in 1960.
+He also studied under the literary critic F. R. Leavis at Downing College, Cambridge, on a Fulbright Scholarship during the 1950s.

 Career

-He graduated from Amherst College, Yale University, and Harvard University, and also studied under the literary critic F. R. Leavis at Downing College, Cambridge, on a Fulbright Scholarship.

-He co-founded the Library of America, and served as chairman of its board.
+He co-founded the Library of America in 1979 and served as chairman of its board.
 He was the Marius Bewley Professor of American and English Literature at Rutgers University.
-He was also the editor of Raritan, a literary quarterly, and an editor of Partisan Review.
+He was also the founder and editor of Raritan, a literary quarterly, and an editor of Partisan Review.
 He was series editor of Prize Stories: The O. Henry Awards from 1961 to 1966.

 In 1968, he signed the "Writers and Editors War Tax Protest" pledge, vowing to refuse tax payments in protest against the Vietnam War.

+Death

+Poirer died on August 15, 2009 in Manhattan.